 Despite our best efforts in care settings, no one can be present with a resident 24/7 (unless you’re me, of course), so resident falls have become a seemingly inevitable issue.
 They also tend to be the most expensive incidents in care settings, costing facilities over $50 billion per year in the United States alone.

 According to the Centers for Disease Control and Prevention (CDC), approximately 800,000 patients are hospitalized annually due to a fall injury, and falls are the leading cause of both fatal and non-fatal injuries for people aged 65 and older.
-The physical effects of a patient fall—infections, fractures, or even death—don’t even take the psychological patient impacts into consideration.
+The physical effects of a fall—infections, fractures, or even death—don’t even take the psychological impacts into consideration.

 Practical Fall Prevention Strategies

 Comprehensive fall risk assessments